MonikaDobreva/PRJ22021/analysis/testScenarios/SalesEmployee/editTicketOptions.md

 **Test Scenario 1: Everything works fine**

-3. System shows which booking options are availbe.
+3. System shows which booking options are available.
 4. Actor selects to add food option - vegan meal.
-5. Systems stores these to the ticket.
+5. System stores these to the ticket.

 **Test Scenario 2: No booking options available**

 3. System shows no booking options are available.
-4. System returns back to showing booked flights.
+4. System returns to showing booked flights.